Best Feng Shui for Bedroom: Your Step-by-Step Guide

 In traditional Feng Shui philosophy, keeping plants out of the bedroom is generally advised.
 The reason?
 Plants contain vibrant, active energy (Yang energy), which can conflict with the calm, restful energy (Yin energy) you want in a bedroom.

 Opt for plants with rounded leaves (no sharp edges or spikes), and avoid placing them directly in line with your bed or where your feet point when you sleep.
-You can also use artificial plants instead of real ones, as they do not have the same energy or water needs as living plants.
+You can also use artificial plants instead of real ones, as they do not require the same energy or water as living plants.

 Electronics in the Bedroom?
 A Feng Shui Perspective